You can start by talking about masturbation, and proceed to the actual reproduction process.

 Pre-teen years is when you talk about puberty, along with physical changes, such as the growth of pubic hair for boys ages 10-16 years and fullness of breasts in girls ages 10 & up.

-Also, you might want to warn your daughters about the occurrence of menstruation.
+Also, you might want to inform your daughters about the occurrence of menstruation.

 Aside from the introduction of puberty, the pre-teen years are also the best years for parents to discuss sexual abuse with their children.